 Earn your Harvard degree and enjoy Harvard Alumni Association benefits upon graduation.

 GPA.
 You need to earn a B or higher in each of the two degree courses required for admission and a B– or higher in each of the subsequent courses.
 In addition, your cumulative GPA cannot dip below 3.0.

 Withdrawal Grades.
 You are allowed to receive two withdrawal (WD) grades without them affecting your GPA.
 Any additional WD grades count as zero in your cumulative GPA.
 See Academic Standing.

 Repeat Courses.
 We advise you to review the ALM program’s strict policies about repeating courses.
 Generally speaking, you may not repeat a course to improve your GPA or to fulfill a degree requirement (if the minimum grade was not initially achieved).
 Nor can you repeat a course for graduate credit that you’ve previously completed at Harvard Extension School or Harvard Summer School at the undergraduate level.

-You have 5 years to complete your degree requirements.
-The 5-year timeline begins at the end of the term in which you complete any 2 degree-applicable courses, regardless of whether or not you have been admitted to the degree program.
+Further, you have five years to complete your degree requirements.
+The five-year timeline begins at the end of the term in which you complete any two degree-applicable courses, regardless of whether or not you have been admitted to a degree program.

 Graduate with Your Harvard Degree